-I was lucky enough to have been selected to share my insight with my peers at the conference along with an absolute stellar line-up of experts from EMENA and beyond.
+I was lucky enough to have been selected to share my insight with my peers at the conference along with an absolutely stellar line-up of experts from EMENA and beyond.

 There were 47 speakers in total across the two-day event with 40 sessions to get your teeth stuck into.
 The itinerary was full-on and with so many amazing opportunities to learn, it was hard to decide which track you’d rather be on.

 Day 1 – International Social Media Advertising for Internal Comms | Georgia Halston EMENAComm from Georgia Halston

 We kicked off day one with some strong keynote speakers who set the pace for the conference.
 We learned about purpose from Lewis Woodward of EY.
 He taught us that consideration of our daily actions is the only way for purpose to truly thrive while a level of transparency and intimacy with senior leaders is a force for profound mutual respect within a huge company.

 Dawn Metcalfe taught us to stand up and speak out with lessons from her book the HardTalk Handbook.
 Afterwards, Tasneem Chopra gave a heartfelt discourse of how we may change to inclusively communicate and how we can work together to extinguish institutionalised, unconscious bias so people are able to bring their whole self to work.